nikmedoed/easy-video-compress/README.md

 ### 3. GUI Mode

 Launch the script without any arguments (or pass `--gui`) to open a drag-and-drop interface.
 Drop multiple videos onto the window or use the **Add Videos** button.
-Conversion begins immediately in parallel threads, and each row displays a progress bar.
+Conversion begins immediately in parallel threads, and each row displays a progress bar inline.
 A bar at the bottom shows overall progress.
 Use the 5 MB toggle to switch between size and CRF compression modes.

 ## Windows Context Menu & PowerShell Integration